okd-project/okd-sample-operator/README.md

 The project **okd-operator-pipeline** can now be utilized to build, deploy and create a catalog for this operator. using your git repo.

-For the **okd-operator-pipeline** to work on this repo consider using (or copying the make file in the solution) as it has the correct recipes for the pipeline.
+For the **okd-operator-pipeline** to work on this repo consider using the makefile we have provided) as it has the correct recipes for the pipeline.

 For more information on how to use and deploy the **okd-operator-pipeline** refer to the repository here